I’m pretty sure this is recognizable:

-Now that we have gone through the list of what we all need to make this jigsaw hack, I will explain step by step how to make this jigsaw sanding blade.
+Now that we have gone through the list of what we all need to make this jigsaw sander, I will explain step by step how to make this jigsaw sanding blade.

 Step 1 | Base

-Keep in mind that the dimensions may be different for your jigsaw.
+Keep in mind that the dimensions of this sanding blade may be different for your jigsaw.

 Step 2 | Groove

-This slot is slightly less deep than the width of the blade.
+I made this slot slightly less deep than the height of the blade.

-By tapping the jigsaw blade into the block with a hammer, the teeth of the saw blade will lock into the wood.
+By tapping the jigsaw blade into the block with a hammer, I was able to lock the teeth of the saw blade into the wood.

 Step 3 | Secure the sawblade

-Then I drilled a hole through the wood and the saw blade with the drill press and a drill bit just smaller than the diameter of the screw.
+Then I drilled a hole through the wood and the saw blade.

-The second step in securing the saw blade was that I made the drilling hole slightly larger before installing the screws with a countersink.
+The last step in securing the saw blade was that, before installing the screws, I made the drilling hole slightly larger with a countersink.